-- 9.1 Pupil progress will be monitored on a termly basis in line with the SEN Code of Practice. - 9.2 SEN provision and interventions are recorded as part of weekly planning where the child is working at stages 1 or 2 of the Graduated Approach and also on whole-school provision maps for stages 3,4,5 and 6.
+- 9.1 Pupil progress will be monitored on a termly basis in line with the SEN Code of Practice. - 9.2 SEND provision and interventions are recorded as part of weekly planning where the child is working at stages 1 or 2 of the Graduated Approach and also on whole-school provision maps for stages 3,4,5 and 6.
 These are updated by the SENDCo on a half-termly basis.
 Interventions are monitored and evaluated termly by the SENDCO (and, where High-Needs Funding/ EHC Plan is in place, annually by SENIS) and information is fed back to staff, parents and governors.
-This helps to identify whether provision is effective.

-9.3 The governing body reviews this policy every two years through the Curriculum and Achievement Committee and considers any amendments in the light of the annual review findings.
+This helps to identify whether provision is effective. - 9.3 The governing body reviews this policy every two years through the Curriculum and Achievement Committee and considers any amendments in the light of the annual review findings.
+The review may take place earlier if there have been national changes or significant school changes.
 The SENDCo reports the outcome of the review to the full governing body.